tbranyen/backbone.layoutmanager/README.md

 * Tons of new unit tests
 * More API normalization
 * Collection rendering bug fixes
-* New View method filterViews and get
+* New View methods
+  + insertView & insertViews
+  + getView and getViews